nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 Otherwise, downstream portions of CNNs beyond convolution are essentially the same as vanilla MLPs.
 We can thus think of CNNs as two distinct components joined together: a set of feature extractors, and an MLP.

-The feature extractor starts by learning a set of *feature maps*.
+The feature extractor starts by learning a set of feature maps.
 To generate a feature map, we slide a matrix over subsections of the input and perform element-wise matrix multiplication.
-We call one of these sliding matrices a *filter* or *kernel*, while how we move the filter around the input is controlled by its *padding* and *stride-length*.
-Each time we convolve a filter with the input, we obtain a new matrix, whose elements are summed and used to populate the *feature map*.
-Feature maps are thus matrices whose entries correspond to the summed entries of matrices obtained from convolving the filter over different locations of the input.
-As you can see, the added depth and composition of operations makes it increasingly difficult to describe components of the model in terms of the original input.
+We call one of these sliding matrices a filter or kernel, while where/how we move the filter around the input is controlled by its padding and stride-length.
+Each time we convolve a filter with the input, we obtain a new matrix, whose elements are summed and used to populate the feature map.
+Feature maps are therefore matrices whose entries correspond to the summed entries of matrices obtained from convolving the filter with different subsections of the input[^e].

 $$
 \begin{align*}